Frequently Asked Questions

 Q: How often does a registered nurse visit the patient?

-A nurse will initially conduct a thorough assessment and evaluation of the patient and will reassess their condition every six months, or whenever the patient’s condition changes.
+A nurse will initially conduct a thorough assessment and evaluation of the patient and will reassess their condition every 60 days for insurance cases, and as needed per clients request.

 Q: How long can a home health aide stay with me?